CopernicaMarketingSoftware/Documentation/Yothalot/php-job-race.md

 The **Yothalot\Job** class that holds a Race class can almost be used the same as a [job that holds a MapReduce class](copernica-docs:Yothalot/php-job "Job"), except for some small differences.
-Some tuning settings do not make sense for a Race job (e.g. the max number of reducers).
+Most tuning settings do not make sense for a Race job (e.g. the max number of reducers).
 Also, a Yothalot\Job that holds a Race class returns the result of the process method in wait().

-Since some of the tuning settings of a MapReuduce job do not make sense for a Race job the interface of a Yothalot\Job class that uses a Yothalot\Race class is somewhat smaller.
+Since most of the tuning settings of a MapReuduce job do not make sense for a Race job the interface of a Yothalot\Job class that uses a Yothalot\Race class is somewhat smaller.